 Video: A short dramatization on the flaws of CETA, the trade agreement that Canada has negotiated with the European Union.
 Brought to you by the St. John's chapter of the Council of Canadians and Citizens Against CETA

 CETA is a “next generation” free trade and investment pact that Canada and the EU have been negotiating since May 2009.
 But it is better understood as a corporate power grab.
 The Harper government clearly sees CETA as a way to further deregulate and privatize the Canadian economy while increasing corporate power and undermining Canadian and European efforts to address the climate crisis.

-With the announcement that negotiations have been finalized and that the CETA text is now closed to any changes, citizens on both sides of the Atlantic are left with just one option: reject CETA before it is ratified.
+Citizens in Canada and Europe are left with just one option: reject CETA before it is ratified.
 Read more.